kayAbdulrazaq/100-days-of-code/Log.md

+### Day 21 - 24: August 6th - 9th , 2017
+#####
+**Progress**: Finished Codecademy's make a website course.
+Volunteered to upgrade the SEO features of non profit organization's wordpress self hosting site.
+Spent alot of time reading about SEO and applying what I am learning to the website.

+**Thoughts:** I think I should practice HTML, CSS and Bootstrap learnt so far by building a mini floral gallery website on Codepen.

 ### Day 20 : August 5th, 2017
 #####
 **Progress**: Continued with Codecademy's make a website course.
 I finished with revising CSS Borders and Spaces by completing the instructions given.